 This little article will take you through the major structural features you need to know.
 For more help with creative writing, language analysis and English exams, take our online courses here: scrbbly.com/courses

 Opening — first line or paragraph of the text — is it exciting?
-If so, how?
+If so, how is it?
 What tone / mood does it set for the story/description?
 Does it introduce anything important?
 Why did the writer choose to open the text this way?

-Ending / Conclusion — last line or paragraph of the text — what last impressions does it leave us with?
+Ending / Conclusion — When we read last line or paragraph of the text.
+What last impressions does it leave us with?
 What is the final tone/mood/feeling?
 Are we shocked or surprised by anything?

 Focal point — zooming into a particular scene or detail — does the writer focus on anything specific in one of the paragraphs or sections — what do they choose to focus on and why?
 How does that detail contribute to the story/description as a whole?
 Why did they want the reader to pay attention to it?